Frequently Asked Questions

 Sorry.
 No ATV’s are allowed on site.
 And absolutely No Weapons of any kind are allowed.

 Jamming is an integral part of bluegrass festivals.
 Be respectful of your neighbours late at night.
 Jamming is not allowed on stages, but you are welcome to jam in any of our covered workshop tents that are not in use.
 Please no amplified instruments, drums, or music not in keeping with the festival theme of acoustic bluegrass and old-time music.
 Late night disturbances that result in complaints are not cool.

 We are an all-ages family friendly festival with those 17 and under admitted free with an adult.
 There is no beverage garden, and no alcohol is permitted in the performance area.

 What about smoking?

-- Smoking is allowed in designated areas only.
+The site is often dry and fire may be a risk.
+Smoking is allowed in designated areas only.
 Please dispose of cigarette butts in the containers provided.
 Laketown Ranch is a pristine, natural environment that is home to a herd of elk, among many other animals and plants.
 Do not put cigarettes on the ground.
-Cigarette butts can be injested by wildlife and harm them.
+Cigarette butts can be ingested by wildlife and harm them.

 How do I play guitar like Tony Rice?

 We abide by all provincial health regulations and any stipulations required by the site operator.

 Our policies and safety plans are informed by the latest information from health authorities.
 Any changes about the health and safety requirements will be provided and communicated to you via the email address you used to purchase or receive your event tickets.

 Because we often gather in small groups to sing, and have a square dance, we encourage everyone to be respectful of decisions made by those who choose to protect themselves.